noccframework/nocc/README.md

 **NOCC** framework is aimed to simplify building distributed applications using `RDMA`.
+It provides functions such as bootstraping RDMA connections and applications workers.

 - We are working hard to make it easy to use.